digipost/typesafe-config-bundle/readme.md

 git push --follow-tags
 ```

-You can configure Git to always also push relevant tags when pushing branches, and then you can omit `--follow-tags`:
+You can config Git to always also push relevant tags when pushing branches, and then you can omit `--follow-tags`:

 ```bash
 git configure --global push.followTags true  # this is only needed once